 Annual income includes "all amounts received," not the amount that a family may be legally entitled to receive but did not receive.
-For example, a family's child support or alimony income must be based on payments received, not the amounts to which the family is entitled by court or agency orders [Notice PIH 2023-27].
+For example, a family's child support or alimony income must be based on payments received, not the amounts to which the family is entitled by court or agency orders However, when a family member's wages or benefits are garnished, levied, or withheld to pay restitution, child support, tax debt, student loan debt, or other applicable debts, the PHA must use the gross amount of the income, prior to the reduction, to determine a family's annual income [Notice PIH 2023-27].